IDLV Covered Call Strategy

 - What is a covered call on IDLV?

 - A covered call on IDLV is the covered call strategy applied to IDLV (etf).
 The strategy is structurally neutral to slightly bullish: A covered call pairs long stock with a short out-of-the-money call, collecting premium and capping upside above the short strike in exchange for income.
-With IDLV etf trading near $35.49, the strikes shown on this page are snapped to the nearest listed IDLV chain strike and the premiums come straight from the end-of-day bid/ask midpoint.
+With IDLV etf at $36.18 on the most recent close, the strikes shown on this page are snapped to the nearest listed IDLV chain strike and the premiums come straight from that session's bid/ask midpoint.

 - How are IDLV covered call max profit and max loss calculated?